RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Change "un/mute video" and "duplicate" back to GM-only on minis placed by players.
-* Block tabletop-level undo/redo keyboard shortcuts when editing a GM note.

 ## Plans/TODO

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-june-2020--2937b4d2-ad4d-4abc-8269-65083212f01c):